hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter6.md

 ![6_16](res/6_16.png)

 A second personal area network standardized by the IEEE is the 802.14.5 standard [IEEE 802.15 2012] known as Zigbee.
-While Bluetooth networks provide a “cable replacement” data rate of over a Megabit per second, Zigbee is targeted at lowerpowered, lower-data-rate, lower-duty-cycle applications than Bluetooth.
+While Bluetooth networks provide a “cable replacement” data rate of over a Megabit per second, Zigbee is targeted at lower-powered, lower-data-rate, lower-duty-cycle applications than Bluetooth.

 ![6_17](res/6_17.png)